 Review summary: Sony A6000 vs Panasonic LX100

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Sony A6000 better than the Panasonic LX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12.7MP) with a 40% higher linear resolution.